 Halloween is just around the corner.
-Once again, Americans are looking forward to celebrating with trick or treating and parties with plenty of candy, costumes, decorations, and drinks.
+Once again, Americans are looking forward to celebrating with trick or treating and parties with plenty of candy, homemade treats, costumes, decorations, and drinks.
 Unfortunately, the night often includes health hazards, which can be serious, and even deadly at times.

 Halloween is an exciting night for both children and adults alike, but it is associated with many health hazards.

 Fire hazards are common, and so are injuries related to sharp accessories and pumpkin carving.